Pmanaswini/Enhanced-Sawtooth/DAG_readme.md

 The transactions list should be given in "batches.txt" file in pyclient folder.
 **Important:** **Running Insurance Transaction Family**

-Install javascript in sawtooth docker using the command "apt install -y nodejs" in the local command bash after the sawtooth validator is up.

 **To start the insurance transaction family processor:**

 a.
 Open sawtooth local command bash.